How this novel came to be written

-Nineteen years ago, at an open market on the streets of Budapest, I bought an engraving.
-I wasn’t by any means an art collector; I was in Hungary doing research for an entirely different book.
-And I didn’t have a lot of money.
+At an open market on the streets of Budapest, many years ago, I bought an engraving.
+I wasn’t by any means an art collector.
+I was in Hungary doing research for an entirely different book—and I didn’t have a lot of money.
 But something about this engraving spoke to me.
 Entitled “Vivaldi,” it shows a young composer writing with a quill on a musical score propped up against a baroque keyboard.
 Utterly engrossed in his work, he is surrounded by what I took to be angel musicians, who are presumably playing the music as he writes it.
-The engraving is numbered 73 in an edition of 75 printed by the artist, who signed his name Pituk J.V.

 I finished the Budapest novel.
 My baby had grown into a winsome boy, and I had become a single mom.
-I wrote a couple of pop psychology books—all the while running an international boarding house—in my efforts to pay the rent on a house situated in the neighborhood of a good public elementary school.
+I wrote a couple of pop psychology books—all the while running an international boarding house—in my efforts to pay the rent on a house situated near a good public elementary school.
 “Vivaldi” looked very handsome on the wall of my dining room.

 Our rental house was sold, and we had to move again—this time to a postage-stamp-sized cottage in the middle of a garden.
 “Vivaldi” went underground again.